MOohTus/ODAMNet/README.rst

 .. code-block:: bash

-   odamnet multixrank --factorList FILENAME --configPath PATH --networksPath PATH --seedsFile FILENAME --sifFileName FILENAME
+   odamnet multixrank --chemicalsFile FILENAME --configPath PATH --networksPath PATH --seedsFile FILENAME --sifFileName FILENAME

-The documentation is in the ``doc/html/index.html`` for now.
-Will is it hosted by ReadTheDocs after ?
+The documentation is in the ``doc/html/index.html`` for now. *It will be hosted in ReadTheDocs soon.*